harsh183/125-weekly-projects/_posts/2020-06-29-extension.markdown

 ## Workshop

+### Setup

+1. I'm assuming Chrome but all this should work on Firefox or any other browsers.
+In any case, make sure you have a modern updated web browser installed.
+If you can read this article... you're good.

+2. Get a user script manager, these let you add javascript onto certain pages and we'll use this to prototype first.
+If you're only making something for yourself or a few friends, this is likely all you need.
+For Firefox/Chrome a good choice is [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo/related?hl=en).

 ### Part 1 Direct Course Search

 * [Direct Course Search](https://gist.github.com/harsh183/4505b4870fb9a003abe5193e0f7b9c71) - do this, but simpler (string strip and then substring)